 1 Law Students: Students interested in Health Law should contact Arlene Rivera Finkelstein at the Law School’s Toll Public Interest Center to discuss the BTG CHIP program and the possibility of being partnered with a more traditional legal internship for the rest of the summer.

 2 Dental Students: Successful completion of the seven-week Community Health Internship Program provides academic credit for the Selective Program

-3 Medical Students: Successful completion of the seven-week Community Health Internship Program is noted on the medical students' transcripts and meets partial requirements for the Community Health Certificate: Bridging the Gaps Scholar; Sayre Scholar; West Philadelphia Scholar; Women’s Health Scholar; and Global Health Scholar (participation may meet partial requirements for additional certificate programs).
+3 Medical Students: Successful completion of the seven-week Community Health Internship Program is noted on the medical students' transcripts and meets partial requirements for the Community Health Certificate: Bridging the Gaps Scholar; Sayre Scholar; Women’s Health Scholar; and Global Health Scholar (participation may meet partial requirements for additional certificate programs).

 4 Nursing Students: Successful completion of the first clinical nursing course is an eligibility requirement.

 5 Social Work Students: Successful completion of the seven-week Community Health Internship Program provides extracurricular service learning that includes working on a team, learning about interprofessional health and community-based health promotion.